 The Accountant considers it is very important creditors are made fully aware of any impact a change of trustee may have on the administration of the bankruptcy to allow creditors to make an informed decision on whether to lodge a representation.

-Actions of the Trustee Supervision team
+Actions of the Registrations and Bankruptcy Restrictions Team

 The team may make any necessary enquiries of the applicant, or any person making representation.
 Any request will be made in writing and specify the time period under which the information, evidence or documentation must be provided.